celenityy/nextdns-settings/README.md

 Note that I maintain a comprehensive whitelist [here](https://codeberg.org/Magnesium1062/blocklists/src/branch/main/whitelist.txt).
 Sadly you won't be able to add it to NextDNS, but you may skim through it and manually allow whatever you wish to.

-Regardless, I would recommend allowing the following if you need them for a bang for your buck:
+Regardless, you should allow the following for updates on Fedora Linux:

-* `mirror.arizona.edu` # Mirror used by Fedora Linux for updates, blocked by NSABlocklist
+* `mirror.arizona.edu` # Blocked by NSABlocklist
-* `s.pinimg.com` # Being blocked breaks Pinterest, blocked by Lightswitch05 - Tracking Aggressive
-* `translate.google.com` # Google Translate, blocked by Lightswitch05 - Tracking Aggressive

 You should also always allow `nextdns.io`, as this will ensure we can always access the dashboard, regardless of any rogue filters or unexpected events that could occur.